timhuisman/css-social-media-buttons/README.md

 Simply put the CSS file in your project CSS folder and link to it in your `<head>` or copy/paste the content of the `social-buttons.css` into your own CSS file:

 Not using all the buttons?
-You can make your own CSS file that suits your needs with LESS.
-Open `social-buttons.less` and comment out the `@imports` you don't need at the bottom of the file.
+You can make your own CSS file that suits your needs with LESS/SASS.
+Open `social-buttons.(less/scss)` and comment out the `@imports` you don't need at the bottom of the file.
 Compile it and add the CSS to your project.